7 Basic Drawing Ideas For Kids To Try In 2025

 Drawing is the first language that a kid learns.
 Before they can read or write, children tend to draw anything that comes to their mind.
 They draw to communicate and express their feelings.
 That is why therapists use drawing to understand the kid’s emotional state (1).

-There are many reasons why you should encourage your children to draw.
+There are many reasons why you should encourage your children to draw (2).

-• Kids learn to communicate with their artistry.
-They learn how to express better and also develop motor skills.
+• It allows for self-expression: Kids learn to communicate with their artistry.
+They learn how to express themselves better through vocabulary when they speak their ideas out loud.
+Drawing as a communication tool is also especially useful for non-verbal kids.

-• Drawing can also be an effective bonding activity between parents and kids.
+• It brings you closer to your child: Drawing can also be an effective bonding activity between parents and kids.
 Sit down with your kid and draw something together – you’ll know what we are talking about!

 protip_icon Did you know?